sepulous/soundlib/README.md

 ```

 # Building
 Soundlib uses CMake for its build system.
 Soundlib is built as a dynamic library by default, but it can be built as a static library through the CMake option `STATIC_SOUNDLIB`.
 You can also choose whether to bundle OpenAL Soft or use a system-installed version through the `BUNDLE_OPENAL` option.
+On Windows, OpenAL is bundled by default.
+For other systems it's assumed that OpenAL Soft is installed system-wide.

 ### Bundled Build
 If you choose to bundle OpenAL Soft, building is as simple as running the following from the root directory: